benedekrozemberczki/tigerlily/README.md

 </p>

-We create an embedding machine which creates drug node representations.
-The embedding machine instance has a random seed, a dimensions hyperparameter (this sets the number of factors) and a maximal iteration count for the factorization.
-An embedding is learned from the Personalized PageRank scores and using the drug features we create drug pair features.
+We create an embedding machine that creates drug node representations.
+The embedding machine instance has a random seed, a dimensions hyperparameter (this sets the number of factors), and a maximal iteration count for the factorization.
+An embedding is learned from the Personalized PageRank scores and using the drug features we create drug pair features with the operator function.

 ```python
 embedding_machine = EmbeddingMachine(seed=42,